Line 5 Eglinton: Public art

 All artworks will be integrated into station design and construction rather than being stand-alone pieces.
-Because of the controversy over the artwork LightSpell at Pioneer Village station, in which commuters can display messages that can violate the 2009 revision of TTC's By-Law No. 1 that prohibits the use of inappropriate language, none of the Line 5 artworks will be interactive.
+Because of the controversy surrounding the artwork LightSpell at Line 1's Pioneer Village station, in which commuters could have displayed inappropriate messages that violate TTC By-Law No. 1, none of the Line 5 artworks will be interactive.
 The art budget is about $10 million.
 About $1 million of that budget will be used for digital art to appear on screens at stations along the line.

 Operations

 Operating characteristics of the line include: